Parent Guide - Camp Oakes

 But it's not just about keeping children safe, it's also about helping children grow and making sure they get the most out of their camping experience.
 We pride ourselves on our staff's ability to work with children of all ages and backgrounds.

-Final deadline for all payments and paperwork is July 1, 2020.
+Final deadline for all payments and paperwork is always July 1st , as it takes us several weeks to process all the necessary paperwork to allow your child to come to camp.
 If we do not receive all required documentation and payment by this date, we will assume your child is not coming to camp.
-Payment will not be accepted the last week before camp.
+Neither Paperwork nor Payment will not be accepted the last week before camp.

-Parents' Night is Monday, July 20, 2020 at 7:00 PM (for 1st time campers’ parents although all parents are welcome to attend) Please check our Facebook Event page for additional details.
+Parents' Night always the Monday before camp starts.
+It begins at 7:00 PM and we hope to have you out by 8:30 PM.
+(Parents Night is for 1st time campers’ parents although all parents are welcome to attend).
+Please check our Facebook Event page for additional details.